lingxiaoyuan/ood_mechanics/README.md

 ## Details
+`generate_data_list`

-* 'model.py' : The two Machine Learning models(MLP and modified LeNet) for implementing all algorithms
+* `model.py` : The two Machine Learning models(MLP and modified LeNet) for implementing all algorithms
-* 'make_envs.py' : The file loads dataset and makes a list containing data from different environments
+* `make_envs.py` : The file loads dataset and makes a list containing data from different environments
-* 'main.py' : The whole framework of training process using different algorithms for out of distribution problems
+* `main.py` : The whole framework of training process using different algorithms for out of distribution problems
-* 'sampling_bias_demo.ipynb' :
-* 'evaluation.py' :+
+* `sampling_bias_demo.ipynb` : The demo of creating data distrbution dataset caused by sampling bias
+* `evaluation.py` : code for evaluating the trained model on test environments

 ## Training